 You may be wondering why Downtown Las Vegas has become a mecca for vibrant street art.
 Much of it is related to the neighborhood’s annual Life Is Beautiful festival which dates back to 2013.

 A decade of festivals has left brilliant murals in nooks and crannies throughout the city’s downtown blocks.
 These pieces of urban art evoke emotions and practically demand to be photographed.

 Photograph downtown street art in the morning shade before Vegas’ stifling heat forces you indoors.

 Downtown Container Park

-We have never before seen anything like the Downtown Container Park.
-The park is made entirely of new and repurposed shipping containers of varying sizes that are attached and stacked together with shops, restaurants and even a water slide.
-At night, the park adds music entertainment to the mix.
-The mall concept is familiar, but the container construction makes the space fun and unique.
+Originally championed by Tony Hsieh (see above), the Downtown Container Park made a big splash when it opened in 2013.
+The urban park was made entirely of new and repurposed shipping containers of varying sizes that were attached and stacked together with shops, restaurants and even a water slide.

-Downtown Container Park is located at 707 Fremont St, Las Vegas, NV 89101, United States.
+The Downtown Container Park is located at 707 Fremont Street, Las Vegas, NV 89101, United States.

 Downtown Las Vegas Tours